3mdeb/news-and-ideas/blog/content/post/2021-10-07-ftpm-vs-dtpm.md

 ## Summary

-Clearly, the answer to the question whether dTPM or fTPM is more secure is not as clear-cut as one may think, and we have to take into account a lot of variables.
+Clearly, the answer to the question of whether dTPM or fTPM is more secure is not as clear-cut as one may think, and we have to take into account a lot of variables.
 If you want to explore this topic further, here are some documents to get you started: